EvotecIT/PSEventViewer/Sources/EventViewerX/Rules/README-Rules-System.md

-# Named-event rule architecture
+# Event-type rule architecture

-Named events turn raw Windows records into scenario-specific objects such as failed logons, account lockouts, Group Policy changes, Kerberos failures, or AAD Connect health signals.
+Event types turn raw Windows records into scenario-specific objects such as failed logons, account lockouts, Group Policy changes, Kerberos failures, or AAD Connect health signals.

 The rule layer is a projection over the shared native engine:

-1. A `NamedEventQuery` selects rules, machines, time, limits, culture, and enrichment.
+1. An `EventTypeQuery` selects rules, machines, time, limits, culture, and enrichment.
-2. `NamedEventEngine.ReadAsync` asks each rule for its source channel and event IDs.
+2. `EventTypeEngine.ReadAsync` asks each rule for its source channel and event IDs.
 3. Sources are grouped and partitioned into bounded `EventLogChannelQuery` instances.
 4. `EventLogEngine.ReadBatchAsync` performs the native Windows queries.
-5. Matching `EventObject` records are projected to `NamedEventRecord` rule results in source order.
+5. Matching `EventObject` records are projected to `EventTypeRecord` rule results in source order.
 6. Optional enrichment and checkpoint observation happen before a result is emitted.